Unidata/netcdf4-python/README.md

 * support for the new ``NETCDF3_64BIT_DATA`` format introduced in netcdf-c 4.4.0.
-Similar to ``NETCDF3_64BIT`` (now ``NETCDF3_64BIT_OFFSET``), but includes 64 bit dimensions and sizes, plus unsigned and 64 bit integer data types.
+Similar to ``NETCDF3_64BIT`` (now ``NETCDF3_64BIT_OFFSET``), but includes 64 bit dimension sizes, plus unsigned and 64 bit integer data types.
 Does not use HDF5 as the underlying storage format.

 * Dimension objects now have a ``size`` attribute, which is the current length of the dimension (same as invoking ``len`` on the Dimension instance).